 AI keeps coming up, but nobody owns it

 Leadership agrees AI matters.
 But decisions keep bouncing between product, tech, operations, and compliance.
-A fractional Head of AI gives that work a real owner.
+A Head of AI gives that work one accountable executive owner.

 Leadership agrees AI matters.
 But decisions keep bouncing between product, tech, operations, and compliance.
-A fractional Head of AI gives that work a real owner.
+A Head of AI gives that work one accountable executive owner.

-You do not need a permanent AI executive when the company is still choosing the first workflows, operating model, and governance approach.
-Fractional lets you buy judgment before you buy an org chart.
+You do not need a permanent AI executive while the company is still choosing its first workflows, operating model, and governance approach.
+Start fractional, and scale the seat to interim or full-time as the work proves itself.

-If the real gap is prioritisation, architecture judgment, and delivery discipline, another agency or more engineers will not solve the problem.
+If the real gap is prioritisation, governance, and someone who can hold both the board conversation and the architecture review, another agency or more engineers will not solve it.
 You need someone who owns the decisions.

 The pattern is always the same: leadership wants progress, vendors show demos, internal teams test tools, and nobody feels empowered to say what the first real AI workflow should be.

-That middle stage is where a fractional Head of AI can help.
+That middle stage is where a Head of AI earns the seat.
 The job is not to make the company look AI-native.
-The job is to create enough clarity and ownership for one useful, governed production outcome.
+The job is to create enough clarity and ownership for governed production outcomes — and to answer to the board for the numbers they move.

 If that sounds familiar, the pages on what a fractional Head of AI does and why AI pilots fail to reach production are the next useful reads.

-A short conversation is enough to tell whether you need fractional leadership now or should wait.
+A short conversation is enough to tell whether you need the seat filled now — fractional or otherwise — or should wait.